 6. Recovery shoes

-Most high-quality recovery shoes, like our Kane Revive Active Recovery Shoe, are designed with non-slip or slip-resistant outsoles to provide traction and stability during active recovery or day-to-day activities.
+Most high-quality recovery shoes, like our Kane Revive Active Recovery Shoe, are designed to provide excellent traction and stability during active recovery or day-to-day activities.

 Durability and grip on the outsole are essential considerations for recovery shoes, as they are often worn outside and need to handle various surfaces and elements.